 Hume’s Guillotine splits an is and an ought to separate the two as a means to say an ought can’t be derived from an is.
 Trail use arguments are oughts derived from an is: “this is a trail, it ought to be hiking only.”
 Most people see this statement as a bundle this way: “this trail is hiking only.”
 The title “hiking only” seems axiomatic or self-evident, but what rights, moral duties, or oughts derive from this rule?
 The “only” inference in “hiking only” only matters in a dispute between two people, over who ought to own what— exclusion.
 The “trail” is a descriptive statement (what is), and the right to exclude others (hiking only) is a prescriptive/normative statement (what ought to be).

 To say “this is a trail, it is hiking only” is partly right as the is needs to be combined with an ethical statement to get an ethical ought conclusion.
 To Hume oughts can’t be derived “exclusively” from an is, because the is must be tied to an ethical statement.
 For example, the utilitarian approach would be: “obeying X increases happiness, therefore X is the right thing to do.”
 However, this is a tautology (where the ‘right thing to do’ is to increase ‘happiness’– unnecessarily redundant) and still an ought.
 The ‘right thing to do’ is an ought, and ‘happiness’ is an is.
 A “hiking only trail” is a bundle that confuses the ‘right thing to do’ (rights of individual sovereignty and property (ethics)) with the is of ‘happiness’ (existence or metaphysics/epistemology).
-Ethics attempts to make an is into ought.
+Ethics attempts to make an is from ought.

 - factual/is premise: poaching for x reason on a hiking only trail causes unhappiness